arciisine/vscode-chronicler/README.md

 # Release Notes

+## 0.1.4
+Adding in support for `${workspaceFolder}` as a valid substitution for the recording destination.
+Additionally, clarified and documented how to set ffmpeg flags for `pix_fmt` and `c:v` codecs.
+Also documented the behavior of recording, with respect to window moving.

 ## 0.1.3
 Adding in new osx binary, statically compiled, and upgrading screen-recorder to 0.1.6.
 Additionally merged changes in for the output directory to be a properly configurable element.